Houghay History, Family Crest & Coats of Arms

 Early Notables of the Houghay family (pre 1700)

-More information is included under the topic Early Houghay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Houghay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Houghay family to Ireland